We LOVE Tofu…..

 Top tip!
-Double the mixture- then freeze it, either not made up, so you can defrost and make something a little different.
-Or pre-made into balls or patties, which you can cook from frozen- perfect for busy days when you need a quick, tasty meal.
+Double the mixture of the tofu & courgette balls- then freeze it, either not made up, so you can defrost and make something a little different.
+Or pre-make into balls or patties, which you can cook from frozen- perfect for busy days when you need a quick, tasty meal.

 Who doesn't love meatballs with tasty sauce on spaghetti!
 These are made kindly, with yummy vegan ingredients.

 - 1.5 tbsp chia seeds soaked in 5 tbsp water

 - 1 tbsp olive oil for making the mix

 - 350 ml sunflower oil for frying ‘meatballs’, use more if necessary

 - 2 regular-sized courgettes shredded / grated

 - 1 tsp pepper

 - 200 g firm tofu mashed up with a fork